Williamsburg, Iowa town square

 You can't control where your business is physically located.
 You can control relevance and prominence, and those are the levers Local SEO pulls.
 Both the map pack and the localized organic results are legitimate targets, and a well-executed Local SEO strategy pursues both simultaneously.

-Why Local SEO Fails for Most Iowa Businesses
+Why Iowa Businesses Struggle

 Team 218's Local SEO Process